Louise Troy: Career

 In 1955, Troy first appeared off-Broadway in The Infernal Machine.
 She made her Broadway debut in the musical Pipe Dream (1955).
 She received critical acclaim for her role opposite Edward Woodward, Tammy Grimes, Carol Arthur, and the legendary Beatrice Lillie in the 1964 musical High Spirits, which was based on Noël Coward's comedy, Blithe Spirit.

 She was also known for her guest appearances on the television show Hogan's Heroes, on which her then husband Werner Klemperer starred as "Colonel Klink".

 Her other TV appearances included Kate and Allie, Room 222, The Odd Couple, Cannon, and Honey West, among others.
 In the 1970s, she appeared on the long running daytime soap opera The Guiding Light, twice (as Audrey Frost Mills in 1974, and as Gladys Shields in 1978).
 She appeared in the first season of Barnaby Jones (in the episode: "To Denise, with Love and Murder", which aired on April 22, 1973).
 Her film appearances include Yours, Mine and Ours (1968), The Swimmer (1968) and Ghostbusters II (1989).

 Marriage

 Troy was first married to actor Werner Klemperer, from 1969 until they divorced in 1975, She then married her second husband, actor and director Douglas Seale in 1992, they remained married until her death in 1994, aged 60.
 Both unions were childless.

 Death

 Troy died of breast cancer at the age of 60 in 1994 at her home in New York City.

-Recognition

-Troy was nominated for the following Tony Awards: